 |HUNTELAAR'S CAREER LEAGUE STATS

 It perhaps was not his fault.
 Shortly after his arrival, Madrid president Ramon Calderon resigned from his post following a corruption scandal and Bernd Schuster was fired as coach.
-Beyond that, the club was only allowed to register one winter signing in the Champions League and plumped for Lassana Diarra instead of 'the Hunter'.
+Beyond that, the club were only allowed to register one winter signing in the Champions League and plumped for Lassana Diarra instead of 'the Hunter'.

-The nail in the coffin was the election of Florentino Perez in the summer, which heralded a new era of spending and Huntelaar was collateral damage in the bid to bring in the likes of Karim Benzema, Cristiano Ronaldo and Kaka.
+The nail in the coffin was the election of Florentino Perez in the summer, which heralded a new era of spending and Huntelaar was collateral damage in their bid to bring in the likes of Karim Benzema, Cristiano Ronaldo and Kaka.
 A return of eight goals in 20 league games was far from awful.

 Huntelaar is not bitter about his Madrid experience, though.

 "It's a special tie in many ways.
 Madrid are a great club with some fantastic people and I used to play there .
 I very much look forward to playing against them," he said prior to the first leg.

 "It was very special to score goals for Real Madrid, especially in front of the home crowd at the Bernabeu."

 Horst Heldt, now Schalke general manager tried in vain to bring him to Stuttgart, but AC Milan won the race for his signature and Huntelaar swapped one European giant for another.